Clark County Court Records

 Searching Probate Records

-The Probate Court’s online Case Search tool allows the public to search probate filings by name or case number, with options to filter by case type and filing date.
-Original estate files from 1818 through 1985 are stored at the Clark County Historical Society, though microfilm copies are available at the Probate Court.
+The Probate Court's online Case Search tool lets you search probate filings by name or case number, with options to filter by case type and filing date.
+Original estate files from 1818 through 1985 are stored at the Clark County Historical Society, though microfilm copies are available at the Probate Court itself.
 Records from 1985 forward are accessible through microfilm and scanned digital images.
 For genealogical research questions, contact the Probate Clerk at (937) 521-1846.